Launching an AI App Today: Reality Check

 How Long Does It Take for Your AI App to Get Copied?

-A competent competitor can replicate your AI app's core functionality in 2-6 weeks, making your "moat" essentially tissue paper.
+A competent competitor can replicate your core functionality in 2-6 weeks, making your "moat" tissue paper.

-Between 2023 and early 2025, we witnessed the "AI Wrapper Boom" where launching a startup meant putting a prompt behind a frontend.
-Democratized model access means anyone can call GPT-5, Claude, or Gemini APIs without technical barriers.
-State-of-the-art models stay only roughly 6 months ahead of open source alternatives like DeepSeek, Llama, and Mistral.
+Between 2023 and early 2025, we witnessed the "AI Wrapper Boom" where launching meant putting a prompt behind a frontend.
+Democratized model access means anyone can call GPT-5, Claude, or Gemini APIs without barriers.
+State-of-the-art models stay only 6 months ahead of open source alternatives like DeepSeek, Llama, and Mistral.

 How Many Quality Interactions Are Necessary for an AI App Dataset Moat?

-Genuine moat tier with 1M+ examples costs $2.5M-$10M+ but often generates through product usage rather than manual labeling.
-Niche-specific data collected today becomes the key ingredient for fine-tuning cost-effective models later, giving you future-proof competitive edge.
+Genuine moat tier (1M+ examples) costs $2.5M-$10M+ but often generates through product usage rather than manual labeling.
+Niche-specific data collected today becomes the key ingredient for fine-tuning cost-effective models later.

-Most founders fetishize data quantity when quality and uniqueness matter 100x more, where 10,000 examples of proprietary construction pricing data beats 1M examples of generic email writing.
+Most founders fetishize data quantity when quality and uniqueness matter 100x more—10,000 examples of proprietary construction pricing beats 1M examples of generic email writing.

 Should Your AI App Fine-Tune a Model on Domain Data?

-Only fine-tune your AI app model if you have genuinely unique domain data AND can demonstrate measurably better outcomes.
+Only fine-tune if you have genuinely unique domain data AND can demonstrate measurably better outcomes.

-Fine-tune when you have 10,000+ high-quality labeled examples where general models fail on specific edge cases.
-You need quantifiable improvement in accuracy, compliance, or speed, while cost savings from using smaller fine-tuned models offset API costs.
-You must have proprietary data that competitors can't access.
+Fine-tune when you have 10,000+ high-quality labeled examples where general models fail on edge cases.
+You need quantifiable improvement in accuracy, compliance, or speed, while cost savings from smaller fine-tuned models offset API costs.
+You must have proprietary data competitors can't access.

-Don't fine-tune if prompt engineering plus RAG achieve 95%+ of the performance for 5% of the cost.
+Don't fine-tune if prompt engineering plus RAG achieve 95%+ performance for 5% of the cost.

-The RAG alternative costs only $5,000-$20,000 to implement and often achieves 90-95% of fine-tuning benefits for 10% of the cost.
-95% of AI startups that talk about fine-tuning don't actually need it but rather need better prompt engineering.
-Fine-tuning has become a vanity metric to impress VCs rather than a genuine technical necessity.
+The RAG alternative costs $5,000-$20,000 to implement and often achieves 90-95% of fine-tuning benefits for 10% of cost.
+95% of AI startups that talk about fine-tuning don't need it but rather need better prompt engineering.
+Fine-tuning has become a vanity metric to impress VCs.

 Start with prompt engineering, add RAG if needed, and only fine-tune if you've hit the ceiling on both.